hemangjoshi37a/CodeScope/README.md

 A: No, CodeScope only reads and analyzes your code.
 Changes in the editor don't save to disk automatically.

 **Q: What Python syntax is supported?**
 A: CodeScope supports standard Python syntax parsed by the `ast` module (Python 3.7+).
-Complex expressions and decorators are recognized but may not be visualized in detail.
+Even code with syntax errors is analyzed using the Unknown Project Handler for partial visualization.

+**Q: What happens if my code has syntax errors?**
+A: CodeScope gracefully handles syntax errors!
+The Unknown Project Handler performs partial analysis and displays error nodes (bright red) in the visualization to highlight issues.

 **Q: Can I use CodeScope with other languages?**
 A: Currently, CodeScope is Python-only.
 The AST parser is Python-specific, but the visualization framework could be adapted for other languages.